tidyverse/tidyverse.org/content/articles/2018-08-processx-3.2.0.markdown

 It's hard to make processx examples work across platforms because system utilities vary from OS to OS.
-To work around this problem, processx bundles a small program `px`, which can perform some basic tasks, like printing to the standard output and error, and waiting for a given amount of time.
+To work around this problem, processx bundles a small program, `px`, which can perform some basic tasks, like printing to the standard output and error, and waiting for a given amount of time.